First Contact Physiotherapist

 • HCAs – Minor treatment area (wound check, ECG, basic dressings)

-Our health and wellbeing is affected by many factors and studies are now showing that combining clinical, medical and non-clinical treatments together can be the answer in improving the quality of our life.
+Our health and wellbeing is affected by many factors and studies now show combining clinical, medical and non-clinical treatments can be the answer in improving the quality of our life.

 Social Prescribing can lead to a number of positive outcomes such as improving the quality of life and emotional wellbeing, reducing levels of anxiety and depression, increasing physical activity and gaining friendship within a community group.